14 smart home devices to save you money in 2020

-Many smart home devices exist to make your life easier, automating processes around the house and giving you app or even voice control.
+Many smart home devices exist to make your life easier, automating processes around the house and giving you control via a phone app or even voice commands.

 But many can also be used to lower your energy bills and save you money.
-Smart thermostats help deliver just the right amount of heating, while smart plugs can be switched off when the device they're attached to doesn't need to be on standby mode, and a smart home security system can work out cheaper than a professional installation.
+Smart thermostats help deliver just the right amount of heating to the rooms you are actually using, while smart plugs can be switched off when the device they're attached to doesn't need to be on standby mode, and a smart garden irrigation system can lower your water bill.

 Smart lighting with long-lasting and energy-efficient LED bulbs are also included here, along with flood and leak detectors.

 Here is a selection of smart home products that can save you money: